 The value of the charaecteristic length, $\rho$, is obtained through the relation,

-we have set all other parameters to unity in (\ref{29}).
+We have set all other parameters to unity in (\ref{29}).
 The characteristic length $\rho$ is measured in the same units as $r$.
 For instance, the value $\rho = 5$ means for 1 unit of $r$, the characteristic length is 5 units.

-From the plots (\ref{fig10}), we observe that the models fits very closely to data in redshift ranges $0.250<z<0.450$ and radius ranges $0.40<R<0.45,1.0<R1.45$, fig(\ref{fig10}(b,e)).
-In bins $0.450<z<0.650$;$0.75<R<1.10$, (fig\ref{fig10} (f)) the models does not fit very closely to the data.
+From the plots (\ref{fig10}), we observe that the model fits very closely to data in redshift ranges $0.250<z<0.450$ and radius ranges $0.40<R<0.45,1.0<R1.45$, fig(\ref{fig10}(b,e)).
+In bins $0.450<z<0.650$;$0.75<R<1.10$, (fig\ref{fig10} (f)) the model does not fit very closely to the data.